MiSTer-devel/Arcade-Asteroids_MiSTer/readme.txt

                                 *** Attention ***

-ROM is not included.
-In order to use this arcade, you need to provide a correct ROM file.
+ROMs are not included.
+In order to use this arcade, you need to provide the correct ROMs.

+To simplify the process a .mra file is provided in this repository, that specifies the required ROMs with checksums.
+The ROMs .zip filename refers to the corresponding file of the MAME ROM collection.

+Put the files in the following structure on the SD card.

+/_Arcade/<game name>.mra
+/_Arcade/cores/<game rbf>.rbf
+/_Arcade/mame/<mame rom>.zip
+/_Arcade/hbmame/<hbmame rom>.zip

+Please refer to https://github.com/MiSTer-devel/Main_MiSTer/wiki/Arcade-Roms for up to date information about the process, the .mra file

+Deprecated method for compatibility - do not use for new installations:

 Find this zip file somewhere.
 You need to find the file exactly as required.
 Do not rename other zip files even if they also represent the same game - they are not compatible!